mcanam/liricle/README.md

 });
 ```

-callback function will receive an `object`
+callback function will receive an `object` of parsed LRC file

 <details>
   <summary>expand to see code</summary>